 A Tradition of Giving Back

 We will celebrate our 10 Year Anniversary as a garden in 2022.
 We started donating produce in 2013 so 2021 is our 9th year of giving.
+See our giving history Here.
+Check out this article in the Arvada Press Here about how we built our barn for food donation management and as a community gathering space with community support.
 Our goal is to reach a donation total of 15,000 lbs!
 You gardeners can help us do it!

 What Rose Roots Gardeners Can Do